 After mixing, my foundation is in fact 1 shade lighter and I no longer look like I just came back from the Bahamas and only tanned my face.
 The drops don’t change the coverage, texture or wear time of the foundation.

-I’m really glad I purchased the lightening drops.
-As a super-pale person, I think these drops are a great tool, as many foundation lines don’t make shades light enough for my skin tone.
-At $22CDN, the drops make it easy for me to try out different foundations without having to worry about not finding the perfect match on the first try.
+The Body Shop’s Shade Adjusting drops is the beauty product my vanity was missing!
+As a super-pale person, I think these drops are a great investment, as many foundation lines don’t make shades light enough for my skin tone.
+At $22CDN, these drops should be in every pale-skinned girl’s arsenal.

 How do you deal with foundations that aren’t your perfect match?